Lady Deathstrike

-Lady Deathstrike (Yuriko Oyama), occasionally spelled "Deathstryke", is a supervillain appearing in American comic books published by Marvel Comics.
+Lady Deathstrike (Yuriko Oyama), occasionally spelled Deathstryke, is a supervillain appearing in American comic books published by Marvel Comics.
 She is a foe of the X-Men, especially Wolverine.

-Her father Lord Dark Wind created the adamantium-bonding process that was forced on Wolverine by Weapon X. A self-styled warrior, Lady Deathstrike hired the villain Spiral’s "body shoppe" to bond adamantium to her own skeleton in addition to other cyber-genetic enhancements.
-She has since worked as a mercenary and assassin and feels a need to prove herself by killing Wolverine.
-Lady Deathstrike is also the sister of human crime lord Lord Deathstrike/Kazuo Oyama.
+Her father Lord Dark Wind created the adamantium-bonding process that was forced on Wolverine by Weapon X. A self-styled warrior, Lady Deathstrike hired the villain Spiral's "body shoppe" to bond adamantium to her skeleton in addition to other cyber-genetic enhancements.
+She has worked as a mercenary and assassin and feels a need to prove herself by killing Wolverine.
+Lady Deathstrike is the sister of human crime boss Lord Deathstrike (Kazuo Oyama).
 She, along with former X-Men members Mystique, Sabretooth, Domino, Warpath, and Old Man Logan formed a team called Weapon X-Men, but later changed to Weapon X-Force after Logan and Warpath left with Omega Red.

 A mutant version of Lady Deathstrike, played by Kelly Hu and without any of Deathstrike's backstory, appeared as a brainwashed henchman of William Stryker in the 2003 film X2.
+A variant appears as a henchman of Cassandra Nova in the 2024 film Deadpool & Wolverine.

 Publication history

 She first appeared as Yuriko Oyama in Daredevil #197 (August 1983) and later as Lady Deathstrike in Alpha Flight #33 (April 1986).

-Yuriko Oyama was created by writer Dennis O'Neil and artist Larry Hama.
-Writers Bill Mantlo and Chris Claremont added defining characteristics such as her cyborg abilities, while artist Barry Windsor-Smith designed her cyborg appearance.
+She was created by writer Dennis O'Neil and artist William Johnson (Daredevil #197).
+Writer Bill Mantlo and artist Sal Buscema designed her samurai appearance (Alpha Flight #33).
+Writer Chris Claremont added defining characteristics such as her cyborg abilities, while Barry Windsor-Smith designed her cyborg appearance (Uncanny X-Men #205, May 1986).

 Fictional character biography

+Early life in Japan

 Yuriko Oyama (大山 ゆりこ Oyama Yuriko) was born in Osaka, Japan.
 Her father was Lord Dark Wind (Kenji Oyama), a Japanese crime lord and criminal scientist who created the process by which adamantium can be bonded to bone.
 Kenji was a former Japanese kamikaze pilot during World War II.
 His face was horribly scarred in a failed suicide attack on an American battleship.
 Feeling ashamed by his failure decades earlier, he scarred the faces of Yuriko and her two brothers in a ritual design.
 Her two brothers later died while in their father's service.

-Yuriko teamed up with Daredevil to free her lover, Kiro, from her father's servitude, and to take vengeance on her father for her scarring and the death of her two brothers.
+Yuriko teamed up with Daredevil to free her lover, Kira, from her father's servitude, and to take vengeance on her father for her scarring and the death of her two brothers.
 She guided Daredevil to Lord Dark Wind's private island in search of Bullseye.
-However, when Yuriko slew Lord Dark Wind, the devoted Kiro chose suicide to honor his master.
+When Yuriko killed Lord Dark Wind, the devoted Kira chose suicide to honor his master.